aspose-cells/Aspose.Cells-Doc-md/english/java/plugins/aspose-cells-java-for-jython/jython-programmers-guide/working-with-files-in-jython/saving-files-in-jython/_index.md

-        #Creating an Workbook object with an Excel file path
+        #Creating a Workbook object with an Excel file path

         workbook = Workbook(dataDir + "Book1.xls")